pranjalg13/fake-news-detection/README.md

     - https://cutt.ly/2bdhA9p

+# Contribution
+For contribtuion please refer to the contribution guideline.

 # Future Scope
 - Integration of this service in a form of plugin in social media website/apps to prevent spreading of misinformation and changing people views during election.